Struggling to get interviews?

 Keep your profile focused on your work to show employers that you’re serious about what you do.

-Use a professional profile photo and video to show hiring managers you’re serious about the job opportunity.
+Use a professional profile photo and video to show employers you’re serious about the job opportunity.
 For your profile photo, pick a professional headshot.

 2. Decide the length of your TikTok resume